Markets in Financial Instruments Directive 2014: Level 2

+Level 3

+Level 3 texts are explanatory material issued by regulators and national bodies that set out regulators' approaches to interpretation of level I and II material.They usually do not carry the force of law, but regulators often require explanations for departures from their interpretation.
+Level 3 texts are sometimes referred to as "soft law".
+ESMA has issued a large number of level 3 texts on MiFiD II in the form of documents and questions and answers.

 Contents

 Scope

 To determine which firms are affected by MiFID 1 and which are not the directive distinguishes between "investment services and activities" ("core" services) and "ancillary services" ("non-core" services).
 More detail on the services in each category can be found in Annex 1 Sections A and B of MiFID 1.

 If a firm performs investment services and activities, it is subject to MiFID 1 in respect to both of these and also of ancillary services (and it can use the MiFID 1 passport to provide them to member states other than its home state).
-However, if a firm only performs ancillary services, it is not subject to MiFID 1 (but nor can it benefit from the MiFID 1 passport).
+However, if a firm only performs ancillary services, it is not subject to MiFID 1 but also can not benefit from the MiFID 1 passport.

 MiFID 1 covers almost all tradable financial products except for certain foreign exchange trades.
 This includes commodity and other derivatives such as freight, climate and carbon derivatives, which were not covered by ISD.

 That part of a firm's business that is not covered by the above is not subject to MiFID 1.

-Celent, a financial services consultancy, estimated in 2007 that under MiFID 1, the three largest EU jurisdictions—France, (Germany), and the UK—would require publication of over 100 million additional trades annually, with spending increasing as well but at a slower rate, from €38 million yearly to close to €50 million.
+Celent, a financial services consultancy, estimated in 2007 that under MiFID 1, the three largest EU jurisdictions—France (Germany), and the UK—would require publication of over 100 million additional trades annually, with spending increasing as well but at a slower rate, from €38 million yearly to close to €50 million.